-"A fire went forth from before G-d and consumed them."
+"A fire went forth from before G-d and consumed them, and they died before Hashem."
 (10:2)

 This verse describes the death of Nadav and Avihu, which, according to the Gemara served as punishment for their asking of each other when Moshe and Aharon will leave the world so that they can lead the generation in their stead.
 This account is very perplexing; how could the great sons of Aharon be eager to lead the Nation when it would mean the death of their own father and uncle?